Baltimore City reforms tax sale under agreement with Maryland Legal Aid

 Md. high court revives Forest Heights’ bid to expand

-ANNAPOLIS – A sharply divided Maryland high court ruled Friday that a municipality wishing to expand its area must get the approval of the property-tax-paying owners of 25 percent of the land it seeks to annex.
-In its 4-3 decision, the Court of Appeals said owners of tax-exempt property are not part of the calculation. […]
+ANNAPOLIS – A sharply divided Maryland high court ruled Friday that a municipality wishing to expand its area must get the approval of the property-tax-paying owners of 25 percent of […]

 Baltimore synagogue must pay ‘rain tax,’ appeals court rules